vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/config.md

 ### Theme Config

-Theme Config will be handled by VuePress Theme Hope.
+Theme config is the object you pass to `hopeTheme` function, which will be handled by VuePress Theme Hope.

 You can find all the theme config in [Config → Theme Config](../../config/README.md).

 ::: tip Hints and Checks